clefourrier/clefourrier.github.io/index.md

 I'm an AI researcher at HuggingFace.

 Between 2023 and 2025, I led our evaluation efforts and collabs (on LLMs/agents) - [my team](https://huggingface.co/OpenEvals)'s most famous projects include [lighteval](https://github.com/huggingface/lighteval), the [evaluation guidebook](https://github.com/huggingface/evaluation-guidebook) and the (former) Open LLM Leaderboard.
-We also built a couple evaluations, and helped around 50 teams build their own.
+We also built a couple evaluations (including GAIA with Meta), and helped around 50 teams build their own.

 I enjoy programming, making science open and understandable, books, and delicious food.
 My motto would likely be: "So much to do, so little time".